SexChrLab/CURES/Fall2022_MethodsProject_PlacentaSexDiffExpression/Readme.md

 5. 'Troubleshooting' directory includes a walk-through of how a bug in the template code was identified and fixed during the CURE

 # Preprint
 This course iteration of the course was presented in a preprint (available at [https://www.biorxiv.org/content/10.1101/2023.11.29.569298v1](url)].
-Data from a second iteration of the CURE with higher student enrollment was used to ultimately publish this work, so stay tuned for that.
+After reviews of this preprint, the instructors decided to merge data from this iteration with a second iteration to include more students in the analysis.
+We will include a citation for that manuscript here after it has been accepted.

 # Contact information